aljebraschool/aljebraschool_blog/clv9c693w000208jxbwt0b8cn.md

 #output [1 3 5 7 9]
 ```

 The `linspace()` function allows us to create an array with a specified number of elements between a specified range, including both the starting and ending values.
-This is different from the `arange()` function mentioned earlier, as `linspace()` returns an array with a specified number of elements evenly spaced within the specified interval.Thank you for your patience!
+This is different from the `arange()` function mentioned earlier, as `linspace()` returns an array with a specified number of elements evenly spaced within the specified interval.

 ```python
 #import numpy library